ThomasHambach/gist-embed-wordpress/gist-embed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Based on the script written by Blair Vanderhoof, this plugin allows you to input gist files directly into your wordpress posts.
+This plugin allows you to input gist files directly into your Wordpress posts with a click of a button.

 == Description ==

-Based on the script written by Blair Vanderhoof, this plugin allows you to input gist files directly into your wordpress posts using a jQuery callback.
+Inspired by the script written by Blair Vanderhoof, this plugin allows you to input gist files directly into your Wordpress posts using a jQuery callback.

 Currently supports:
 * Showing a whole gist.